 “I like the way they received him, the connection he had with this city,” he continued.

-He also stressed that he met Ortiz personally at a party in 2011 and stopped to talk with him: "All that counts, it was good and (Ortiz) had a very special career."
+He also stressed that he met Ortiz personally at a party in 2011 and stopped to talk to him: "All of that counts, it was good and (Ortiz) had a very special career."

 A triple World Series champion, Ortiz played for the Red Sox from 2003 to 2016.